Consenso keeps the information for its users in compliance with the highest standards.

 A. Types of Cookies.
 Type - service need:

-- B. Types of cookies according to the time for which cookies will be stored on the user's device:
+B. Types of cookies according to the time during which cookies will be stored on the user's device:

 C. Origin types of cookies - The administrator who manages the cookies: